 - Tax statements

 - Title insurance policies

-You're ready to close when all steps are finished in escrow process.
+Upon completion of all instructions of the escrow, closing can take place.
 All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the house is then given to you as new owner and correct title insurance is issued as noted in the escrow policy.
+You'll then get the title to the property and the title insurance gets issued as outlined in the escrow instructions.

 When closing is finished, you'll pay the fees to the escrow agent.
 I'll keep you updated on what comes next.